Rajath-55/notesapi/README.md

 # NOTES API
-# This is an API to fetch a todos-list
+## This is an API to fetch a todos-list
 ### This follows the RESTful API method
+The application is backend only as of now, using expressJS and MongoDB to create a server.

 The documentation for the API was done on Postman.
 Titles for the notes behave like ids, they must be unique